noahehall/theBookOfNoah/gcp/readme.md

   - built for fast key-value lookup and scanning over a defined key range
     - similar to a spreadsheet that gives you access to anyset of columns from continuous rows by searching only the value in the first column, the key
     - updates to individual rows are atomic
+  - concepts
+	  - scaling:
+		  - scales by sharding rows onto separate tables where each row is lexicographically ordered by key
   - use cases
     - operational/analytical applications
       - user analytics or, financial data analysis, internet of things